komodorio/docs/docs/Learn/Metrics.md

 Data is displayed in 3 columns:

-- %CPU - usage of cpu allocation in precentage
+- %CPU - utilization of CPU allocation in percentage
-- %Memory - usage of memory allocation in precentage
+- %Memory - utilization of memory allocation in percentage
-- %Disk - usage of disk capacity in precentage
+- %Disk - utilization of disk capacity in percentage

 <img src="./img/node_metrics.png" width="550">